kurves/Deploy-Infrastructure-as-Code-IaC/README.md

 ## Introduction

-This repository is centered on provisioning infrastructure as code(IaC).It is part of my Udacity's Cloud DeveOps Nanodegree program.
+This repository is centered on provisioning infrastructure as code(IaC).It is part of my Udacity's Cloud DevOps Nanodegree program.

 I used AWS services.The bulk of the code is cloudformation and creating stacks.